2017-2018 Catalog > Undergraduate Studies

 In accordance with the U.S. Department of Education, the Office of Financial Aid at Hood College monitors undergraduate and graduate students after the spring semester each academic year for successful completion of satisfactory academic progress (SAP) standards.
 For financial aid eligibility, terms are defined as fall, spring and summer.
 All students are measured on qualitative (grade-based) and quantitative (time-based) standards.
 Students who fail to meet SAP standards are not eligible for any financial aid unless an appeal is granted.
 Students who fail to meet SAP standards can only appeal one time and change their major one time.

-Programs affected by not meeting SAP standards include: Federal Pell Grant, Federal Direct Loans (Subsidized and Unsubsidized), Federal Plus Loans, Federal SEOG, Federal Work Study, state grants and scholarships, and institutional scholarships.
+Programs affected by the SAP standards include: Federal Pell Grant, Federal Direct Loans (Subsidized and Unsubsidized), Federal Plus Loans, Federal SEOG, Federal Work Study, state grants and scholarships, and institutional scholarships.

 Qualitative Standards (Grade-based)